Sunday Reset Ritual for Mental Health: How to Stop Sunday Anxiety and Prevent Burnout

 Write freely for 5–10 minutes.

-You’re not problem-solving here; you’re acknowledging problems.
+You’re not trying to solve everything here; you’re simply acknowledging what is there.

 Emotional residue is like background apps on your phone.
 If you never close them, your battery dies.